vijaybiradar/DevOps-AWS-Interview-QA/Jenkins/Q & A.md

 A Dockerfile defines the application's runtime environment, dependencies, and configuration.
 **8. Docker Image Security Scanning:**

-Before proceeding, Docker images undergo security scanning using tools like Clair or Anchore to identify vulnerabilities.
+Before proceeding, Docker images undergo security scanning using tools like Twistlock  to identify vulnerabilities.
 **9. Docker Image Publishing:**

 The Docker image is then pushed to a Docker registry.